kgroveshok/z80-homebrew/DEV-DIARY.md

 * Switched to the original malloc function which should be a lot better than mine as it has garbage collection.
 * Tested run with and without debug code and 'SW' runs 0.4s faster without debug code included.

-Do I want to do tokenisation of the keywords next to see if that speeds things up???

 1st Jan 2025